ethereum/consensus-specs/sync/optimistic.md

 When a block transitions from `SYNCING` -> `INVALID`, all *descendants* of the block MUST also transition from `SYNCING` -> `INVALID`.

-When a node transitions from the `SYNCING` state is is removed from the set of `optimistic_roots`.
+When a node transitions from the `SYNCING` state it is removed from the set of `optimistic_roots`.

 ### Execution Engine Errors